fjames86/cerberus/README.md

 ```
 This returns a list of KEYTAB-ENTRY structures, which include information about the principal as well as the
 encryption key.

+Note: there currently is no way to use the contents of a keytab file.

 ## 6. TODO
 - [ ] Need to be able to renew tickets (written the fn, does it work?)